AGTTeam/AGTTSite/content/game/bake/credits/en.md

 Filtering lines in alphabetical order originally sorted them into Japanese "aiueo" order.
 This was changed to follow Latin alphabetical order.

 **Install Data:**
-The install data was designed to speed up load times for those playing the game using a UMD, by installing data from the UMD to the Memory Card.
+The install data was designed to speed up load times for those playing the game using a UMD.
+While it can still be installed, it is not functional in the patched version.
-While it can still be installed, the patched game will ignore the install data, and the prompt to install it when starting a new game has also been removed.

-This was done because editing the install data to make it function with the patch would make it incompatible with the original game, and that install data serves no purpose to those playing the game with an emulator/the majority of people playing on hardware.

 ## Keep in touch
 Join our Discord Server to send us your questions, check out our latest projects or even lend us your skills to translate more anime games!